Saving the planet is a hot topic at the moment and we can all do our bit to help. This includes buying less stuff and recycling more.

 Here we go…

-Take a bag of unwanted clothes into your nearest H&M and get a £5 voucher towards your next £25 spend in-store and online.
+Take a bag of unwanted clothes and/or textiles into your nearest H&M and get a £5 voucher towards your next £25 spend in-store or online.

 It’s one voucher per bag, which can be clothes and also textiles, so like duvet sheets, curtains, etc. And can be in any condition.
 The best part?
 The stuff you donate doesn’t even have to be from H&M!